aia-uclouvain/pydl8.5/python_library/doc/api.rst

 DL8.5 API
 ####################

-This project currently implements the class ``DL85Classifier`` for learning optimal classification trees using the DL8.5 algorithm.
+This project implements the class ``DL85Classifier`` for learning optimal classification trees using the DL8.5 algorithm.
+Moreover, it provides a ``DL85Predictor`` class that provides an interface for the implementation of other decision tree learning tasks.
- The documentation for this class is given below.
+The ``DL85Cluster`` class supports a form of predictive clustering.
- We are working on support for other types of models and documentation for this will be added later.
-A preview of the interface for other models can be found in the examples.
+ The documentation for these classes is given below.

 .. currentmodule:: dl85.supervised.classifiers